lights0123/asteroids_3d/web/README.md

 yarn build
 ```

-> You can preview the built app with `yarn start`, regardless of whether you installed an adapter.
+> You can preview the built app with `yarn preview`.
 This should _not_ be used to serve your app in production.